-This article is not meant to be an exhaustive list of every option that’s available to attempt to remove online content.
-There are many ways to remove content and every case must be approached with a personalized and unique strategy to obtain the most effective and efficient results.
+Be it a photo, video, fake Google review, news article, or something else, there are many ways to remove content.
+Every case must be approached with a personalized and unique strategy to obtain the most effective and efficient results.
 The following are a list of ten of these ways individuals and businesses can remove content from the Internet in certain situations:

 - Securing a court order

 - Sending a revenge porn submission to Google

 - Making an editorial request to a website or news outlet

 - Flagging for Terms of Service violations

 - Asking the original poster to remove it

 - De-indexing content from search engine indexes